 - Registered student groups classified as Campus Life Programs (CLPs) must comply with all University financial policies and procedures.

 - All CLP funds shall be reflected on the University ledger system and all major equipment shall be registered on University inventory.
+The sponsoring or affiliated department shall make University records of transactions related to the group available to student group officers.

 - CLP funds and financial operations shall be subject to the oversight of the host academic or administrative department.